Kapranov/taxgig_2020/apps/chat/README.md

 - Try to remove all the setup duplication in the `WebSocketAcceptanceTests`
 - Review all the acceptance tests in order to align it with the User Feature
 - Use the `access_token` to open websocket connection from the UI
-- Try to associate a WebSocketController to a UserSession
+- Try to associate a SocketHandler to a UserSession
 - Draw the actual application architecture sketch
 - Rename `Chat.Init` to `Chat.Setup`
-- Put the `user-session-id` as a state of `WebSocketController`
+- Put the `user-session-id` as a state of `SocketHandler`
 - Find a better name for the websocket tests
 - `ChatRooms.send` should use the `user-session-id`
 - The module `ChatRooms` should be reorganized like the `UserSessions`